+2. The Washington, DC, rally begins at 8:00am ET on the National Mall.
 The event grounds open at 8:00am on the National Mall, north of the Washington Monument.
 You can get a map of the march route HERE.
 The actual march doesn’t start until 2:00pm. but between then, there will be tons of special lectures, activities, performances and speakers to inspire.
 It’s going to be a full day of celebration!

+3. If you can’t make it, the March for Science will be live streamed.
 Not everyone can make it to Washington, DC.
 Some people can’t even get out there and march in their own cities.
 If you can’t march, you can still tune in to the event in solidarity, by heading to the March for Science website and watch a live stream.
 You’ll also get to see videos, messages, and photos taken by participators come in online in real time.

-There’s likely a March for Science happening in an area near you on April 22!
+4. There will be satellite marches in 500 other cities worldwide.
+There’s likely a March for Science happening in an area near you on April 14!
 Even if you’re abroad, there are many countries participating.
 In fact, there are marches on every continent except Antarctica!
 Whether you’re in the US, Colombia, Uganda, Australia, Japan, or Germany, you’re covered.
 You can find out if people are marching near you HERE.

+5. Bill Nye is speaking.
 We know him as Bill Nye the Science Guy, but Bill is a legitimate, prolific scientist who is trying to enact real change in our government.
 He’s a passionate protestor against climate change, and the perfect speaker to lead the pre-March for Science festivities.
 Plus, he’s Bill Nye.
 It’s going to be so much fun.
 Bill!
 Bill!
 Bill!
 Bill!